forbesmyester/SyncIt/README.md

 ## What is it for?

-SyncIt is a library to enable you to easily add synchronization to your (offline / phonegap or live) web Apps.
+SyncIt is a library to enable you to easily add synchronization to your (normal) live or offline (Cordova / Ionic / Phonegap / HTML5 / Other) web Apps.
 This may be for allowing multiple users / devices to work offline or because the app has a live editing session with other users.

 ## What does it do?